w3f/General-Grants-Program/grants/grant_application_template.md

 * https://www.linkedin.com/<person_2>

 ## Development Roadmap
 This section should break out the development roadmap into a number of milestones.
 Please ensure this section is sufficently detailed.
 The length will vary depending on the project but approximately 2 pages is a good guideline.
-It should also be clear how the project is realted to Substrate and/or Polkadot.
+It should also be clear how the project is related to Substrate and/or Polkadot.

 Please provide the following:
   * For each milestone: